python/mypy/docs/source/final_attrs.rst

      from typing_extensions import Final

-     ID: Final = 1
+     RATE: Final = 1000
-     ID: Final = 2  # Error: "ID" already declared as final
+     RATE: Final = 2000  # Error: "RATE" already declared as final

-     class SomeCls:
+     class DbModel:
          id: Final = 1
          def __init__(self, x: int) -> None:
              self.id: Final = x  # Error: "id" already declared in class body

   Note that mypy has a single namespace for a class.
-So there can't be two class-level and instance-level constants with the same name.
+So there can't be class-level and instance-level constants with the same name.

 * There must be *exactly one* assignment to a final attribute:

   .. code-block:: python

-     ID = 1
+     RATE = 1000
-     ID: Final = 2  # Error!
+     RATE: Final = 2000  # Error!

-     class SomeCls:
+     class DbModel:
          ID = 1
          ID: Final = 2  # Error!